 - spinal misalignments and nerve dysfunction

-- “leaky” gut (food intolerances, intestinal dysbiosis, gut infections)
+- “leaky” gut (food intolerances, intestinal dysbiosis, other gut conditions)

 - blood sugar problems